TKA0329/reaction-kinetics-simulator/README.md

 This is a Python programme that calculates the concentrations of the reactant and product, saves the data in a CSV file, generates a table, and plots a graph of how the concentration of the reactant and product varies with time, using the given and calculated data.

 ## Why I built this
 As an aspiring Chemical and Biomolecular Engineer, I am interested to see how the Chemistry concepts I learnt at school can be brought to life by building a programme that can handle repetitive inputs.
-I built this on my own from scratch, after about 3 weeks of learning Python intensively.
+As someone with no prior programming experience, I built this on my own from scratch, after about 3 weeks of learning Python intensively.
 It is not perfect, but I am proud of my progress, and I am eager to improve.
 This project is a work in progress.
 Moving forward, as I learn more about Python, I plan to incorporate more features into the programme, while trimming down some parts to avoid repetition and reduce the risks of potential bugs.

 ## Features
 - calculates a rate constant using the Arrhenius equation